maliubiao/treehouse/tools/code_completion/README.en.md

 2.  **Trigger Command**: Press `Cmd+Alt+I` (macOS) or `Ctrl+Alt+I` (Windows/Linux).
 3.  **Provide Instruction**: An input box appears.
 Type your instruction (e.g., "Add comprehensive JSDoc comments") and press `Enter`.
 4.  **Review Diff**: The extension communicates with the AI.
 A new tab opens showing a diff between your original code and the AI's suggestion.
-5.  **Accept or Reject**: A notification appears with "Accept" and "Reject" buttons.
+5.  **Accept or Reject**: An intuitive Webview panel automatically opens alongside the diff view, providing clear accept/reject buttons and keyboard shortcut hints.
-    -   Clicking **Accept** applies the changes to your source file.
+    -   Click **✓ Accept Changes** button to apply the changes to your source file.
-    -   Clicking **Reject** discards the suggestion and closes the diff view.
+    -   Click **✗ Reject Changes** button to discard the suggestion and close the diff view.
+    -   You can also use keyboard shortcuts: `Cmd/Ctrl+Alt+Y` to accept, `Cmd/Ctrl+Alt+N` to reject.

 ## Commands and Keybindings